CosAnca/nucleum/extras/wordpress/README-WP-SETUP.md

 * With **`wplocale`** you can select what language to download and install WordPress.
 Use language Codes like `en_US` or `en_GB`.
 * Add your timezone as string to **`timezone`**.
 See [List of Supported Timezones](http://php.net/manual/en/timezones.php).
 * **`admin`** defines the default admin user.
 Set your preferred username, password and email.
 * **`db`** contains the access data to connect WordPress to the database on the Virtual Machine.
 By default (when using ScotchBox) no changes are needed here.
+Although you can create multiple databases with ScotchBox the one that the machine connects to must have the details provided in this object.
+* **`webdb`** contains the access data to connect WordPress to the "LIVE" database.

 ```yaml
 # INSTALLATION